passaglia/japandata/README.md

 -- Simplify the xarray / dataframe thingy.
 I think just use dataframe and can construct xarray when needed using multiindex.
 First check with japan then pref then local.

--- Include Gaikokujin data and Age data
+-- Include Gaikokujin data

+-- add docs for age data

 -- Should I fix the rate columns?
 I think so, but maybe have a flag to allow getting the direct table output

 -- Is there a way to compute fertility rate?
-Need to implement age data for that.

 -- Working population: 15-64